Silvia2f/Step-by-step-A-program-for-teachers-to-track-their-classroom-development/README.md

 - No backups or versioning of the CSV file

 # Acknowledgments
-This porject was created for HCI 584 (Summer 2025).
+This project was created for HCI 584 (Summer 2025).
 The project's specs and early planning files are available in `doc/Alberti_HCI5840_ProjectSpecs.pdf`.

 For more technical details, see the [Developer’s Guide](doc/dev_guide.md).